-The Partnership had 52,691 and 77,216 preferred units outstanding with a carrying value of \$54.0 million and \$79.2 million as of June 30, 2016 and December 31, 2015, respectively.
-The aforementioned amounts included accrued distributions of \$1.3 million and \$1.9 million as of June 30, 2016 and December 31, 2015, respectively.
+The Partnership had 52,691 and 77,216 preferred units outstanding with a carrying value of \$54.0 million and \$79.2 million as of September 30, 2016 and December 31, 2015, respectively.
+The aforementioned amounts included accrued distributions of \$1.3 million and \$1.9 million as of September 30, 2016 and December 31, 2015, respectively.
 The redeemable preferred units are classified as mezzanine equity on the consolidated balance sheets since redemption is outside the control of the Partnership.
 The preferred units are entitled to an annual distribution of 10% of the funded capital of the preferred units, payable on a quarterly basis in arrears.

 The preferred units are convertible into common and subordinated units at any time at the option of the preferred unitholders.
 The preferred units have an adjusted conversion price of \$14.2683 and an adjusted conversion rate of 30.3431 common units and 39.7427 subordinated units per preferred unit, which reflects the reverse split described in Note 1 - Business and Basis of Presentation and the capital restructuring related to the IPO.
-The preferred unitholders can elect to have the Partnership redeem up to 25% per year of their initial balance of preferred units at face value, plus any accrued and unpaid distributions, as of December 31 of each year from 2014 to 2017.
+The preferred unitholders can elect to have the Partnership redeem, at face value, up to 28,266 preferred units as of December 31, 2017 and 24,425 preferred units as of December 31, 2018, plus any accrued and unpaid distributions.

 The Partnership shall have the right, at its sole option, to redeem an amount of preferred units equal to the units being redeemed by an owner of preferred units as of each December 31.
-Any amount of a given year's 25% of preferred units not redeemed as of December 31 shall automatically convert to common and subordinated units in the following year.
-For the six months ended June 30, 2016, 18,461 preferred units were redeemed for \$19.0 million, including accrued unpaid yield, and are included in accrued liabilities on the consolidated balance sheet.
-For the six months ended June 30, 2016, 6,064 preferred units totaling \$6.1 million were converted into 184,006 common units and 240,986 subordinated units as a result of the mandatory conversion subsequent to December 31, 2015.
+Any amount of a given year's preferred units eligible for redemption not redeemed as of December 31 shall automatically convert to common and subordinated units in the following year.

+For the nine months ended September 30, 2016, 18,461 preferred units were redeemed for \$19.0 million, including accrued unpaid yield.
+For the nine months ended September 30, 2016, 6,064 preferred units totaling \$6.1 million were converted into 184,006 common units and 240,986 subordinated units as a result of the mandatory conversion subsequent to December 31, 2015.
 For the year ended December 31, 2015, 39,240 preferred units totaling \$39.2 million were converted into the equivalent of 1,190,664 common units and 1,559,502 subordinated units on an adjusted basis.